HowToDoThis/CS-SDK/README.md

 # DISCLAIMER
 **This project is for learning and educational purposes only**

-# CS SDK / Headers
+# CSO-SDK / Headers
-This repo are meant to let you know what CSO has been changes with goldsource(aka goldsrc) and I'll try to covering up whole hw.dll every struct or class objects
+This repo are meant to let you know what CSO has been changes with goldsource(aka goldsrc) and I'll try to covering up whole dll every struct/class objects

 Files that will be researched
 - client.dll